16 Panel Skirt with Frill

 Pin and sew the panels together.

-When you get to the last two panels to complete the circle, consider there is two ways to attach the frill.
+When you get to the last two panels to complete the circle, consider there are two ways to attach the frill by darting or gathering the frill to match the bottom circumference of the main body of the skirt.

 Once you have the frill attached to the skirt you can add the waistband.